Tarisappalli: Arrival of the Portuguese

 The Portuguese sailor Afonso de Albuquerque, who arrived in Malabar in 1503, described the Kollam church and the Christians in detail in his writings.
 In the same year, he also obtained permission to establish a factory (warehouse) in Kollam to facilitate trade for the Portuguese.
 He describes the Kollam church as one that is dedicated to 'Our Lady of Mercy' and has three altars and each one has a cross, one in the middle is made of Gold and there are one on each side, made of silver.
 He recorded the Christians told him that their church was built by two saints who had previously arrived in Malabar, and that they were buried in two chapels in the church.
 These saints are Sapor and Proth, unique saints of the Syrian Christians of Malabar.
 Albuquerque explains that the Christians of Kollam have a number of special powers granted to them, and that they have their own autonomous legal system based on this.
 Along with this, the Christians who controlled the church also had the right to possess the town's seal and official weights and measures.
 However, Albuquerque adds that due to the displeasure of the local king, those rights were taken away at that time and they sought his help to have them restored.

 Relations between the Portuguese and the Syrian Christians were initially very cordial.
 The Syrian Christians asked Albuquerque for help in regaining their lost rights and wished to present the Portuguese King with the golden cross from their church.
 However, Albuquerque refused this and instead, upon returning home, took one of their silver crosses with him and presented it to the Portuguese king.
-Pleased with this, the king sent some chandeliers and decorations for the Kollam mosque to Albuquerque in return for the Christians.
+Pleased with this, the king sent some chandeliers and decorations for the Kollam church to Albuquerque in return for the Christians.
 Albuquerque gave the Christians a gift of a picture and a bell of Saint James the Apostle, known as the Apostle of the Iberian Peninsula.
 He assigned Rodrigo, a Dominican friar, to assist the religious needs of the Christians in Kollam.
 Rodrigo administered baptism and other sacraments to the Syrian Christians in Kollam, and also spread the religion among the non-Christians of the area, converting many of them.
 It is also believed that he renovated and rebuilt the oldest church in Kollam.
-Giovanni d'Empoli, an Italian sailor and Albuquerque's companion, says that there are about 3,000 Christians in Kollam and they told him that their church dates back to the time of Thomas the Apostle.
+Giovanni da Empoli, an Italian sailor and Albuquerque's companion, says that there are about 3,000 Christians in Kollam and they told him that their church dates back to the time of Thomas the Apostle.